 Howard Millar (Deputy Chief Executive; Chief Financial Officer).
 Howard Millar was appointed Deputy Chief Executive and Chief Financial Officer on January 1, 2003, having served as Director of Finance of Ryanair from March 1993.
 Between April 1992 and March 1993 he served as Financial Controller of Ryanair.
-Howard was the Group Finance Manager for the Almarai Group, the largest vertically integrated dairy food processing company in the world, in Riyadh, Saudi Arabia, from 1988 to 1992.
+Howard was the Group Finance Manager for the Almarai Group, the largest integrated dairy food processing company in the world, in Riyadh, Saudi Arabia, from 1988 to 1992.
+On June 30, 2014, the Company announced that Howard has decided to step down from his full-time executive role on December 31, 2014 to pursue other career opportunities; Howard has been invited to join the board of directors of Ryanair after he steps down as a full-time executive.
+The current Finance Director Neil Sorahan has been appointed Chief Financial Officer with effect from October 1, 2014.